SplineSketch: Even More Accurate Quantiles with Error Guarantees: Experimental Evaluation

 \subsection{Inputs with Heavy Hitters}

 Here, we focus on inputs with high-frequency items, where SplineSketch without the MG sketch does not perform so well.
-Our results in Figs.~\ref{fig:skewedAccuracy1} and~\ref{fig:skewedAccuracy2} confirm that using the Misra-Gries (MG) sketch alongside SplineSketch does indeed restore the very high accuracy when the MG sketch is large enough to detect the heavy hitters (note that the size of the MG sketch after compressing as described in Sec.~\ref{sec:highFrequencyItems-Impl} is accounted for).
-In more detail, while the error of $t$-digest and SplineSketch without MG gets worse and does not improve with the sketch size, SplineSketch with MG achieves by up to three orders of magnitude better error, and zero error on inputs consisting of a small number of distinct items only as in Fig.~\ref{fig:skewedAccuracy2}.
+Our results in Figures~\ref{fig:skewedAccuracy1} and~\ref{fig:skewedAccuracy2} confirm that using the Misra-Gries (MG) sketch alongside SplineSketch does indeed restore the very high accuracy when the MG sketch is large enough to detect the heavy hitters (note that we account for the size of the MG sketch after compressing it as described in Section~\ref{sec:highFrequencyItems-Impl}).
+In more detail, while the error of $t$-digest and SplineSketch without MG gets worse and does not improve with the sketch size, SplineSketch with MG achieves by up to three orders of magnitude better error, and zero error on inputs consisting of a small number of distinct items only as in Figure~\ref{fig:skewedAccuracy2}.
 We note that the error of KLL and GKAdaptive remains the same as on inputs with distinct items as they are comparison-based.
-As shown in Fig.~\ref{fig:skewedUpdateTime}, the update time of SplineSketch with MG is about three times worse than without MG (though it can be optimized), while merge and query times are only slightly larger.
+As shown in Figure~\ref{fig:skewedUpdateTime}, the update time of SplineSketch with MG is about three times worse than without MG (though it can be optimized), while merge and query times are only slightly larger.